A Lamperti-type representation of continuous-state branching processes with immigration: Stability of the generalized Lamperti transformation

-\begin{proof}[Proof of Theorem \ref{ExtensionOfPitman'sTheorem}] Let $Z^{n}$ be a Galton-Watson process with critical offspring law $\mu$ such that $Z^{n}_0=k_n$ and is conditioned on $\sum_{i=1}^\infty Z^{n}_i=n$.
-Then, $Z^{n}$ has the law of the discrete Lamperti transformation of the $n$ steps of a random walk with jump distribution $\tilde\mu$ (the shifted reproduction law) which starts at $0$ and is conditioned to reach $-k_n$ in $n$ steps; call the latter process $X^{n}$, so that \begin{esn} Z^{n}=\imf{h^1}{k_n+X^{n},0}. \end{esn}
+\begin{pf*}{Proof of Theorem~\ref{ExtensionOfPitmansTheorem}} Let $Z^{n}$ be a Galton--Watson process with critical offspring law $\mu$ such that $Z^{n}_0=k_n$ and is conditioned on $\sum_{i=1}^\infty Z^{n}_i=n$.
+Then, $Z^{n}$ has the law of the discrete Lamperti transformation of the $n$ steps of a random walk with jump distribution $\tilde\mu$ (the shifted reproduction law) which starts at $0$ and is conditioned to reach $-k_n$ in $n$ steps; call the latter process $X^{n}$, so that